Car kills 5, injures several in Trier pedestrian zone | DW | 01.12.2020

 "What did these people do?
 They just wanted to go to the city, shop, and now they are dead,'' Leibe said.

 "My deepest sympathy goes to the relatives of the dead.
-I wish all those injured a speedy recovery," the state premier, who's husband is a former mayor of Trier, said.
+I wish all those injured a speedy recovery," said Dreyer.

+The state's interior minister, Roger Lewentz, said the incident has "shaken all of Germany."

 "The news from Trier makes me very sad," she said in a statement posted on Twitter by spokesman Steffen Seibert.